DERIQUEHEMMathieu/NorImmo/README.md

 A project in order to learn Bootstrap4 and DOM manipulation with JS.

-### Backgroung:
+### Background:
 	NorImmo is the leader in the construction and renovation of single-family homes in Normandy, France.
     This company wants to upgrade its website with new features.

 ### Functional specifications :
     - At home page, add a slider including an image and a description of houses.
 User is able to scroll through images with buttons.
-    - A faq page where user sees only the questions and ckicks on them to read the answer.
+    - A faq page where user sees only the questions and clicks on them to read the answer.
 When user clicks again on question then answer box disappears.
     - An other page with a contact form including :
         .
 Lastname : between 2 and 50 letters (no digits allowed),
         .
 Firstname : between 2 and 50 letters (no digits allowed),